-Dr. Judit Bodor (project lead)
+Dr. Judit Bodor (Principal Investigator)

 Adam Lockhart is a Lecturer in Media Art & Archives at DJCAD, University of Dundee, Media Artist and Musician.
 He is responsible for the archives and collections at DJCAD as well as the Media Preservation Lab, which he established in 2004 to digitise and preserve obsolete Media formats.
 He is a leading specialist in the conservation, restoration and re-exhibition of artists’ video.
 Lockhart has worked on a number of AHRC research projects including REWIND| Artists’ Video in the 70s & 80s, Narrative Exploration in Expanded Cinema with Central St Martins College of Art & Design, REWIND Italia, European Women’s Video Art & Richard Demarco: The Italian Connection.
 He has acted as curator and consultant for a number of screenings and exhibitions both nationally and internationally and he has written for a number of publications on media art.
 His current area of research is using VR/AR as a tool to preserve obsolete media artworks.